 - The native e-reader firmware isn't bad but there are bugs, strange rendering of an e-book's formatting and missing features.
 For example, the e-book software forces indent at the beginning of a paragraph and large spaces between sections.
 There is the option to change the settings but certain formatting issues cannot be changed.

 - The translation of the interface and menus from Chinese to English (I assume this applies to other supported languages) causes confusion.
-For example, if you long press on an installed application there is an option to turn on 'application bleaching' but it isn't clear what 'bleaching' means (I think 'bleaching' means the clearing of E-Ink ghosting).
+For example, if you long press on an installed application there is an option to turn on 'application bleaching' but it isn't clear what 'bleaching' means.

 - The device's firmware is not intuitive and I couldn't find a manual to clarify how to find and use different features.
 The e-reader aficionado might find the discovery of different features and applications fun; however, this might not be a device for the general user that wants an e-reader that just works.